aleshaleksey/fansys23/02-base-rules.md

 As a rule, larger entities have limbs that reach further and use larger weapons, which deal more damage, while the converse is true for smaller entities.
 This is detailed in the ["Dice size rules"](#dice-size-rules) section at the end of the chapter.

-Likewise reach increases.
+Likewise reach increases with size.
 While small, medium and large entities have a reach of 5ft, larger entities usually reach further, making it harder for smaller entities to approach close enough to attack them in melee.
 Similarly tiny and diminutive entities must enter the space of a larger entity to engage it in melee.
 See the ["Size rules tables"](#size-rules-table) near the end of the chapter for details.

 Likewise, there are more details on the effects of size in combat in the ["Combat: Space in combat"](04-combat.md#space-in-combat) section.